-Ralph G. Rindfleisch, who Pennsylvania police said was flying alone, had taken off from the Bay Bridge Airport in Stevensville in an early morning flight, said Federal Aviation Administration spokesman James Peters.
+Ralph G. Rindfleisch, who Pennsylvania police said was flying alone, had taken off from Bay Bridge Airport in Stevensville on an early-morning flight, said Federal Aviation Administration spokesman James Peters.

-He had been cleared for an instrument-aided approach to the John Murtha Johnstown-Cambria County Airport when the tower there lost contact with him about 8 a.m., Peters said.
+Rindfleisch had been cleared for an instrument-aided approach to John Murtha Johnstown-Cambria County Airport when the tower there lost contact with him about 8 a.m., Peters said.